-Fortunately, there are good signs: Americans have taken efforts to reduce their added sugars consumption over the last decade, and the number of new diabetes cases in adults decreased significantly between 2008 and 2018.
-There are plenty of sugar-related health issues to tackle, like increased youth cases of diabetes, some demographics being disproportionately affected, and an increase in the number of adults with prediabetes.
-But some of those promising statistics suggest that Americans are paying more attention to the sugar on nutrition labels and ingredients lists before they head to the checkout line.
+While Americans have taken efforts to reduce their added sugars consumption over the last decade, the number of new diabetes cases in adults has been increasing since 2020.
+But statistics suggest that Americans are paying more attention to the sugar on nutrition labels and ingredients lists before they head to the checkout line.

 Alternative Sweeteners and Innovation

 Just because consumers are shying away from added sugars doesn’t mean they’re turning away from desserts and sugar entirely.
 Naturally occurring sugars are important components of a healthy diet, so the goal isn’t to replace sugar with synthetic substitutes.
-Brands have gotten wise to the fact that shoppers want to eliminate added sugars and replace them with sweeteners derived from natural sources.
-Innovative approaches to sweeteners are resonating with shoppers: When looking at year over year sales, monk fruit has grown 23%, sugar alcohols are up 8%, and stevia is up 2%.
+Brands have learned that shoppers are interested in keeping sugars in their diet, but they want them to be derived from natural sources.
+Innovative approaches to sweeteners are resonating with shoppers: When looking at year over year sales, monk fruit has grown 20%, stevia is up 15%, and sugar alcohols are up 3%.

-Beverages often contain added sugars and are considered one of the leading sources of unsuspecting sugar consumption for Americans.
-Now that added sugars are a popular topic, wary shoppers are opting for beverages with other sweeteners instead.
-Looking at year over year dollar sales for a 52-week period, SPINS data finds that sweetener alternatives are resonating with beverage buyers: Monk fruit is up 21%, sugar alcohols are 11%, stevia is up 3%.
-Kombucha is in an interesting spot, however.
-As a healthful beverage that contains many functional ingredients, it also has high sugar content and slowing sales.
-Emerging brands are beginning to bring new products with lower sugar content to the market, and time will tell if that brings back customers.
+Beverages are considered one of the leading sources of unsuspecting added sugar consumption for Americans.
+Now that added sugars are a popular topic, wary shoppers are opting for beverages with alternative sweeteners.
+Looking at year over year dollar sales for a 52-week period, SPINS data finds that sweetener alternatives are resonating with beverage buyers: Coconut Sugar is up 21%, sugar alcohols are 20%, stevia is up 10%, and unsweetened and monk fruit are up 1.3%.
+Emerging brands in functional beverages are beginning to bring products with lower sugar content to the market.

-Shoppers are also aware of the high sugar content in ice cream, nut butters, and ketchup and barbeque sauce.
+Shoppers are also aware of the high sugar content in jerky & meat snacks, cookie & snack bars, and candy.
 In each category, the products with no sugar ingredients are outpacing their standard (sugary) counterparts.

 Less Sugar Aligns With Today’s Lifestyles

-The vilification of sugar isn’t new, but it has been gaining ground in recent years, coinciding with shifting lifestyle habits that emphasize low-sugar diets.
+The war on sugar isn’t new, but it has been gaining ground in recent years, coinciding with shifting lifestyle habits that emphasize low-sugar diets.
 More shoppers have adopted diets, such as keto and whole30, that eliminate high-sugar products and focus more on proteins and unprocessed foods.
-From 2018 to 2020, certified keto product sales have grown by 24.9%.
-The increase from 2019-2020 growth was in line with the previous year’s trajectory, suggesting this bump isn’t coming from pandemic shopping.
-Customers are committing to these diets and buying accordingly.
+From 2018 to 2021, certified keto product sales have grown by 14.9%.

 According to SPINS data, keto items do not appear to be slowing down anytime soon as indicated by strong growth in the 3 most mature, top-selling categories: